 The south bank of the River Thames packs a lot into an easily walkable area, making it the ideal destination for a family day out.

-The Southbank Centre is an excellent place to stop for lunch.
-There's a wide variety of food on offer including many family-friendly restaurants such as Wagamama or Giraffe.
+The Southbank Centre is an excellent place to stop for lunch, as there are many family-friendly restaurants such as Wagamama or Giraffe.
 Kids love sampling the dim sum at Ping Pong; the tasty parcels are perfect for little fingers.
 If the sun's shining, enjoy a picnic in nearby Bernie Spain Gardens, or if it's raining, packed lunches are allowed in Royal Festival Hall's picnic area on level three.
 Alternatively, dine al fresco at Gabriel's Wharf, where you'll find a range of cafes and restaurants offering savoury delights and sweet treats.
+Finally, try Borough Market, for the best street food from all over the world at reasonable prices.

-After stopping for much-needed refreshments, head up the Thames towards Bankside.
+After lunch, head up the Thames towards Bankside.
 Kids and culture don't always go hand-in-hand, but at Tate Modern there's a range of free activities for families and children.
 Budding artists can learn all about modern art in the dedicated Family Zone.

 Wander along the Thames and you'll come to the full-scale reconstruction of Sir Francis Drake's world-famous galleon, The Golden Hinde.
 Create your own swashbuckling adventures as you tread the boards on a self-guided tour of this magnificent ship.
 Sticking with the nautical theme, HMS Belfast is also well worth a visit.
 With free entry for under 16s, this WWII cruiser is a floating museum with nine decks to explore.
 Its busy events programme includes many family activities, so climb aboard to have some fun.